docutils/docutils/prest/doc/src/prest_extend.rst

 .. system:: perl -ne 'print if /^phase/ ..
 0' .\./.\./blib/lib/Text/Restructured/Writer/dom.wrt
    :literal:

-This example is perhaps not typical, since it needs to call the internal `main::ProcessDOM`_ routine in order to process the DOM objects in the internal ``.details`` field of the DOM; most writers should have no need to do so.
+This example is not typical, since it needs to call the internal `Text::Restructured::Writer::ProcessDOMPhase`_ (via the writer object) routine in order to process the DOM objects in the internal ``.details`` field of the DOM; most writers should have no need to do so.

 It is also up to the writer to provide the documentation that appears when the user runs ``prest -h``.
 Any comment in the writer appearing